gwetchen/TurtleRestoDruidResources/readme.md

 **Talent Choices:**
 There really isn't much choice here in 1.18.
 As mentioned above you can take ToL over Nature's Grace if your gear isn't great, but this will reduce your throughput significantly.
-Some players like to take Healing Touch talents and cast both spells but you give up a lot by taking those talent points elsewhere in 1.18.
+Some players like to take Healing Touch talents and cast both spells but you give up a lot by taking those talent points away elsewhere in 1.18.

 ### Nature's Grace/Healing Touch:
 This build is pretty mana efficient but rarely played anymore.
 Healing Touch having a long cast time doesn't fit the current healing meta very well and it's throughput isn't amazing.
 You'll mostly spam downranked HT.
 Rank 4 is popular due to it having a low cast time but still scaling well with HP.
 Many players will use 4 or more different ranks depending on the amount of healing needed.
-Aessinas Bloom sinergizes decently well with having other restos use their hots.
+Aessinas Bloom synergizes decently well with other Resto Druids using their hots.
 I haven't played this myself in quite a while so I can't give too much advice.
 Talents are fairly locked in with 1.18.

 <a target="_blank" rel="noopener noreferrer" href="https://talents.turtle-wow.org/druid?points=oAAbYKAYAI--FAtABbFAQI">Example Talent Build</a>